 This has to be the oldest technology utilized by man – basically taking bits of dried plant and setting fire to them.
 The technology has moved on considerably, and this can consist of burning logs in a woodburning room heater, or running your central heating from a log batch boiler or a wood pellet boiler.
 This approach is only recommended where a property is off mains gas, as gas is a relatively low carbon fossil fuel, and is relatively inexpensive (compared to oil and LPG).
 Examples of possible payback periods and costs are detailed in the case studies - click on the links at the bottom of this page to read them.

-Commercial properties can already benefit from RHI payments of up to 7.6p per kWh(heat) generated – call WREN for further information.
+Commercial properties can already benefit from RHI payments of up to 8.6p per kWh(heat) generated – call WREN for further information.
 RHI payments continue for 20 years.
 WREN, through LEAF funding, worked with ten commercial heat users in its area, and this collaboration showed the potential of saving some 55,000 tonnes of carbon emissions.
 Paybacks can be extremely quick, as short as 3 years, and revenue costs can be more than supported by RHI payments.
+Since then, one of the subject businesses has installed biomass heating for a hotel complex, saving a six figure sum annually in energy payments.

 WREN is also working to quantify and volume and economics of the biomass potentially available within the WREN area from little managed forests and hedgerows.
 The intention is to provide a local supply chain of local biomass that will then become a predictable energy resource for participating individuals and businesses.